dazuma/toys/toys/docs/guide.md

 no other gem dependencies.
 However, if you want to use a third-party gem in your tool, Toys provides a convenient mechanism to ensure the gem is installed.

+(Note that you generally do not use bundler when running Toys; i.e. you do not normally run `bundle exec toys`.
+This is because Toys is intended as a general-purpose tool that can be run anywhere.
+It would be inconvenient to have to include Gemfiles in every directory where you might want to run it.)

 To access the gem services, include the `:gems` mixin.
 This mixin adds a `gem` directive to ensure a gem is installed and activated when you're defining a tool, and a `gem` method to ensure a gem is available when you're running a